-School of Social Work (MSW-MPH): Temple University's Department of Social and Behavioral Health and the School of Social Work’s (SSW) dual degree program affords full-time students the opportunity to earn Master of Social Work (MSW) and Master of Public Health degrees in three years or in four years for part-time students.
+School of Social Work (MSW-MPH): Temple University's College of Pubic Health and School of Social Work’s (SSW) dual degree program affords full-time students the opportunity to earn Master of Social Work (MSW) and Master of Public Health degrees in three years or in four years for part-time students.
 The program prepares professionals to assess, understand, and address health-related concerns that impact the well-being of individuals, populations, and communities.
 Field experiences, which are integral to both programs, provide dual degree students opportunities to apply theories and skills from both professions to health-related practice and to explore numerous and exciting career options.
 MSW- MPH graduates may seek employment as administrators, policy and program planners and evaluators, counselors or clinicians, educators, and/or researchers.

 Kornberg School of Dentistry (DMD-MPH): The interwoven program adds just one year to the medical school experience.
-The first year of study (fall, spring and summer sessions) in the DMD/MPH program will be spent in the College of Public Health’s Department of Public Health, where the student will complete the majority (24-30 credit hours) of the required MPH courses.
+The first year of study (fall, spring and summer sessions) in the DMD/MPH program will be spent in the College of Public Health, where the student will complete the majority (24-30 credit hours) of the required MPH courses.
 After completion of the first year MPH curriculum, students will proceed to matriculate into the School of Dentistry, finishing the remainder of the required MPH courses and fieldwork on a part-time basis over a four-year period.

 Philadelphia College of Osteopathic Medicine (DO-MPH): The Doctor of Osteopathic Medicine and the Master of Public Health degrees, when pursued concurrently, enhance medical careers by enabling physicians to better understand and address the social, behavioral and environmental factors that influence the health and health practices of their patients.
 Additional benefits include new career opportunities and access to a broader base of external funding.